amzn/augment-the-pairs-wacv2024/README.md

 ## How to start

-The code in this repo only contains the augmentations.
+The code in this repo only contains the augmentation part.
 In our paper, we utilize the [MDETR](https://github.com/ashkamath/mdetr) as base architecture.
 You may incorporate the augmentations into different phrase grounding architectures.

-To use apply `hflip` augmentation randomly, we insert the augmentation to `ConvertCocoPolysToMask` function of [MDETR:datasets/coco.py](https://github.com/ashkamath/mdetr/blob/ea09acc44ca067072c4b143b726447ee7ff66f5f/datasets/coco.py#L152), where annotations are prepared when loading the training dataset.
-In evaluation, we disable the augmentation functions.
+To apply `hflip` augmentation randomly, we insert the augmentation to `ConvertCocoPolysToMask` function of [MDETR:datasets/coco.py](https://github.com/ashkamath/mdetr/blob/ea09acc44ca067072c4b143b726447ee7ff66f5f/datasets/coco.py#L152), where annotations are prepared when loading the training dataset.
 Other augmentations can be applied after data preparation.
+In evaluation/validaton, we disable the augmentation functions.

 ## Security